-The American Geosciences Institute has recently developed a Guidelines for Ethical Professional Conduct (Acrobat (PDF) 105kB Nov4 14)–this is a draft report that has been submitted to the AGI member societies for their endorsement in May 2015.
+The American Geosciences Institute has recently developed a Guidelines for Ethical Professional Conduct–these recommendations have been endorsed by over 30 AGI member societies.
 A companion document provides information on Development of the American Geosciences Institute Guidelines for Ethical Professional Conduct: History, Context, and Intended Use (Acrobat (PDF) 85kB Nov4 14)

 Responsible Conduct of Research

 Compilation of Resources on the Responsible Conduct of Research–authorship, plagiarism, conflicts of interest, laboratory safety and much more....

 Responsible Conduct of Scientists